 Another way to determine sample size involves leveraging domain experts such as clinicians, who understand the frequency of all paths in the decision tree based on their knowledge of each tree node and its associated risks.

-Minimizing Cybersecurity Risks in ML: Security and Privacy
+Cybersecurity Risk Management in ML: Security and Privacy

 Developers understand the need for security and privacy in healthcare applications.
 In ML, a new security risk involves the malicious introduction of bad data into the machine, which can lead to invalid and harmful outputs.
 Use of ethical hackers, however, can help mitigate the risk of bad data in supervised learning.
 These hackers specialize in simulating malicious acts that lead to limitations or boundaries on system learning, which ultimately protect against bad data.